 Professor of Philosophy

 Dr. David Detmer’s latest book, Zinnophobia: The Battle Over History in Education, Politics, and Scholarship (Zero Books, 2018) is earning growing national attention among intellectual circles.
 Noam Chomsky describes this work as “A major contribution to bringing Zinn’s great contributions to even broader public attention, and exposing features of intellectual and political culture that are of no little interest.”
 Professor Detmer’s courses examine a wide range of philosophical issues, and he has recently developed a course entitled “Philosophy, Politics, and Economics,” representing a cutting-edge interdisciplinary field of study.
-He is currently serving as Chair of the Faculty Senate.

 - Law School